【Must-Visit in Osaka】A museum which exhibits more than 5000 toys from 80 countries

 Foreign visitors are sometimes surprised to see toys which they cannot see in their home countries anymore!

-The Junzo Miyamoto Toy Museum will allow you to feel the cultures and toys from all round the world.
+The Junzo Miyamoto Toy Museum will allow you to feel the cultures and toys from all around the world.

 The admission fee is quite reasonable too, so if you are interested in toys or those who have small children, this place is a must-visit location in Osaka.